qlang122/spriter/README.md

 [Checkout the features video (note: at the moment there are more features than in this video!).](http://www.youtube.com/watch?v=i_OxqopvMH0)

+For people who do not have a single idea how to get a whole project running, [here](https://github.com/blueacorn/libgdx-spriter-demo) is a very detailed tutorial on how to setup a LibGDX project from nothing to a working Spriter showcase.

 Index
 -----
 *  [Basic usage](#basic-usage)